-Many companies and brands are using digital marketing to their advantage.
+Many companies and brands are using digital marketing and digital marketing agency to their advantage.
 There is a large number of people who know how to use digital marketing, but not many understand the real power that it holds for them.

 There have been a lot of changes in trends in digital marketing over time and each of them is going to drive some sort of changes to the scenario.

 Digital marketing has seen some major changes in the last couple of years.
 Digital marketing is on its way to becoming an important part of any business strategy, and there are many digital marketing tools that help marketers to manage their online presence.